What Are Astrology Aspects?

 Step 1: Identify Your Major Aspects

-Look at your birth chart (get yours at our free calculator) for red lines (challenging) and blue/green lines (harmonious).
-Most chart software color-codes aspects:
+Look at your birth chart (get yours at our free calculator) for the lines between planets.
+Many chart tools color-code aspects, though the exact colors can vary:

 Focus on aspects involving: